Elgg/Elgg/docs/guides/themes.rst

 -  Create a new directory under mod/
 -  Create a new elgg-plugin.php
--  Create a manifest.xml file describing your theme.
+-  Create a composer.json file describing your theme.

 Customize the CSS
 =================